 Checking for dampness

-If you can't check your own insulation, or aren't sure if you need any, get a professional to come and have a look for you.
-It's free and if you do need some insulation installed, they can tell you if you qualify for funding.
+If you can't check your own insulation, or aren't sure if you need any, get a professional to come and have a look for you – this service is often free of charge.
+If you do need some insulation, they can tell you if you qualify for funding.
 Look for an installer who: